 - English practice volunteers/ befriending (all DBS checked)

-- We run parties, activity days, educational workshops and EID parties.
+- We run parties, activity days, educational workshops and parties.

 For more information on other services that we provide please use the contact us form.